- Home

 John A. Shedd

-3. What advice would I give to someone else who was in my shoes?
+3. What advice would I give to someone else who is in my shoes?

-Often, one of the most effective ways to take a step back from the situation and gain some perspective, is to consider what advice you’d give to a friend or family member who was facing a similar decision.
+Often, one of the most effective ways to take a step back from the situation and gain some perspective is to consider what advice you’d give to a friend or family member facing a similar decision.

 Many of us are much better at giving advice than taking it.
-So looking at the situation from an outsider’s point of view can help you to weigh up the pros and cons of each scenario objectively, and explore your options with a clearer head.
+So, looking at the situation from an outsider’s point of view can help you objectively weigh up the pros and cons, and explore your options with a clearer head.

 Considering what we would advise a loved one to do also allows us to be kinder to ourselves – because most times, we want the best for our friends and family, and will give them advice in line with this.

 For example, we might encourage them to make a career change if we know it’s something they really want, even if they’re worried about the reactions of others.
-Or, if they’ve always wanted to take up a new hobby but have avoided it due to a lack of confidence, then we might advise them to start believing in themself and go for it.
+Or, if they’ve always wanted to take up a new hobby but have avoided it due to a lack of confidence, we might advise them to believe in themself and go for it.

 When we find ourselves in a crossroads situation, we can often benefit from being our own best friend.
 Sometimes we already know what to do, we just have to take a step back to be able to see things more clearly.